aaronspring/test_website/index.md

 #### 2021-06-1x:

-- Small change to the [rules](#rules) after feedback from the town halls: One team can only get one prize. ~~One Person can only join one team.~~ NEW: Teams with with overlapping members must use considerably different methods to be considered from prizes both.
+- Small change to the [rules](#rules) after feedback from the town halls: One team can only get one prize. ~~One Person can only join one team.~~ NEW: Teams with with overlapping members must use considerably different methods to be considered for prizes both.
 One person can only join three teams at maximum.
 - [`climetlab_s2s_ai_challenge.extra.forecast_like_observations`](add) converts obserations with `time` dimension to the same dimensions as initialized forecasts with dimension `forecast_time` and `lead_time`.
 This helper function can be used for `training/hindcast-input` with `model='ncep'` and any other initialized forecasts (e.g. from [SubX](add) or [S2S](add))
-- EWC compute: contacted with proposal, use responsibly and mention to us if not used anymore
+- Town hall [recordings for June 2nd](https://elioscloud.wmo.int/share/s/zsc-ufPvQNqgVca8vF5e9Q) and [June 10th](https://elioscloud.wmo.int/share/s/fHyFoURbQjCebsbQSSVlww) and [slides](https://elioscloud.wmo.int/share/s/82Ug2wVRT5CN2AFGFtTAqQ) are available
+- Applicants for EWC compute resources will be contacted June 16th with a concrete proposal of computational resources and asked to provide a reason why they could not participate without these resources if they have not answered the question before.
+ECMWF can provide 20 machines, please use the resources responsibly and notify us if you do not need them anymore.
 - Rok from SDSC offers to deliver a `renku` workshop, please indicate your interest [here](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/issues/7)
 - anything else?